Adam Scheier

 Adam Scheier (born April 12, 1973) is an American football coach and former player.
-He currently works for UNLV.
+He currently serves as the special teams coordinator for Florida State.
 He previously served as the Bowling Green interim head coach during the 2013 Little Caesars Pizza Bowl, as Dave Clawson had left to take the head coaching job at Wake Forest University.
 He also served as the special teams coordinator for the Rutgers Scarlet Knights football team.

 Playing career

 Scheier played college football at Dartmouth College where he was named the Special Teams Player of the Year as a senior.
 He earned his degree in psychology from Dartmouth shortly after his playing career concluded in 1995.
 He began coaching at Dartmouth the following year.